-Protect:

-To strengthen our protection against a terrorist attack.
+Protect: Prepare: Pursue: Prevent: To strengthen our protection against a terrorist attack.

-Prepare:

 To Mitigate the impact of a terrorist attack.
 To stop terrorist attacks.

-To stop people becoming terror or supporting terrorism.
+To stop people becoming terrorist: or supporting terrorism.

 How to make a referral

 Anyone who is concerned about a young person or adult at risk of extremism or radicalisation may make a referral to the Channel Programme.